Programme

 Keynote panel: Knowing pupils well

-This panel brings together a range of different expert perspectives to share practical examples on how we can give our children the best start in life and education, setting them up for future success.
+This panel brings together a range of different expert perspectives to share practical examples on how we ensure young children with SEND get off to the best start in life and education.
 Panellists: to be confirmed

 15:35